-Do you want help to go bankrupt?
-Give us a call or complete the form below to speak to one of our experts
+Want help to go bankrupt?
+Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

-Are Creditors likely to make you Bankrupt?
+Are your Creditors likely to make you Bankrupt?

 If you are a home owner it is still extremely unlikely that one of your creditors will apply to make you bankrupt.
 The reason for this is that even then there is still little chance that their debt would be repaid unless there is significant equity in your property.

 This is because any cash released from your property will not simply be paid to the creditor who made you bankrupt.
 Their costs would be paid but then the Official Receiver’s fees would be taken.
 These could total £1000s.

-BE Tip: If you are currently struggling to pay an Individual Voluntary Arrangement (IVA) you may be worried that you will be made bankrupt if it fails.
-In reality your creditors will not normally want this.
-They know they are more likely to recover what they are owed by restarting the standard debt collection process.
+If you are struggling to pay an IVA you may be worried that you will be made bankrupt if it fails.
+In reality you are likely to have to make yourself bankrupt.

-Because few if any of your creditors will want to make you bankrupt there is normally no point in waiting for them to do it.
-If you have decided that Bankruptcy is the right solution for you it is usually better to start the process yourself.
+Because few if any of your creditors will actually make you bankrupt there is normally no point in waiting for them to do it.
+If you have decided Bankruptcy is the right solution for you it is usually better to start the process yourself.

 Arrange a call with a Bankruptcy Expert